-In memory of Prof. Dr. Eduard Dolezal, the Austrian Society for Surveying and Geoinformation in 1992 has established an award which will be presented according to the following regulations on the occasion of the Congress of the International Society for Photogrammetry and Remote Sensing, beginning with the 18th Congress in Vienna.
+In memory of Prof. Dr. Eduard Doležal, the Austrian Society for Surveying and Geo-information in 1992 has established an award which will be presented according to the following regulations on the occasion of the Congress of the International Society for Photogrammetry and Remote Sensing, beginning with the 18th Congress in Vienna.

-Prof. Dr. Eduard Dolezal was born the son of a weaver on 2 March 1862 in Budwitz, Moravia, studied mathematics and physics in Vienna and in 1889 became a teacher of mathematics at the Technical Secondary School in Sarajevo, Bosnia.
-In 1905 he was offered a chair in practical geometry at the Technical University in Vienna.
+Prof. Dr. Eduard Doležal was born the son of a weaver on 2 March 1862 in Moravské Budějovice (Budwitz, Moravia), studied mathematics and physics in Vienna and in 1889 became a teacher of mathematics at the Technical Secondary School in Sarajevo, Bosnia.
+In 1905, he was offered a chair in practical geometry at the Technical University in Vienna.
 Three years later, in 1908, he was elected president of the University.
 As early as 1896 he wrote a paper about "The Application of Photography to Practical Measuring Tasks".
-On 5 May 1907 he founded the Austrian and on 4 July 1910 the International Society for Photogrammetry.
+On 5 May 1907, he founded the Austrian and on 4 July 1910 the International Society for Photogrammetry.
 He served as first president of ISP until 1926.
-Dolezal founded the International Archives for Photogrammetry and edited the first six volumes (1908 - 1923).
+Doležal founded the International Archives for Photogrammetry and edited the first six volumes (1908 - 1923).
 He also organized the first International Congress for Photogrammetry (24 to 26 September 1913) in Vienna.
-He died, showered with honors, on 7 July 1955 in Baden near Vienna.
+He died, showered with honours, on 7 July 1955 in Baden near Vienna.
+Those who knew Doležal also spoke highly of his social awareness, his visions, his methodical work, all of which aimed at international cooperation.
+Thus, it is fitting that this award, named after the founding father of ISP(RS), should acknowledge these qualities.